 Brushing teeth with soap

-On possible benefits over toothpaste, tooth powders etc.
+On possible benefits over toothpaste, powders etc. (incl. testimonials)

 Someone commented that "Dr. Bronner's is a good choice because it's mild enough to use for brushing my teeth".